Mapocho River: Upper course

-The Mapocho begins at the confluence of the San Francisco River and Molina River in the Andes.
-The main tributary of the former is Yerba Loca Creek, which drains the protected area that bears its same name.
-Molina River is fed by Iver Glacier, which lies on Cerro El Plomo.
-A few kilometres westward from its source, the Mapocho receives the waters of the Arrayán Creek and enters to the urban area of Santiago.
+The Mapocho begins at the confluence of the San Francisco River (25 km) and the Molina River (20 km) at La Ermita, in the commune of Lo Barnechea, in the Andes near Cerro El Plomo.
+The main tributary of the San Francisco is Yerba Loca Creek, which drains the protected area of the same name.
+The Molina is fed by the Iver Glacier, which lies on Cerro El Plomo.
+A few kilometers downstream the Mapocho receives Arrayán Creek (17 km) from the right and enters the urban area of Santiago.